 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re looking for a NSW holiday with beautiful beaches, amazing scenery and plenty of things to do, Port Stephens attractions should tick all your boxes.
-And since it’s less than three hours drive north of Sydney, the town is an easy escape from the city.
+If you’re looking for a NSW holiday with beautiful beaches, amazing scenery and plenty of things to do, Port Stephens is an ideal choice.
+It’s less than three hours drive north of Sydney, so the town is an easy escape from the city.

-There are also lots of fun activities on offer, such as sand boarding, camel riding and four-wheel driving across the sand dunes, or heading out across the water on a whale-watching or dolphin-spotting cruise.
+There are also lots of fun activities in Port Stephens, such as sand boarding, camel riding and four-wheel driving across the sand dunes.
+You can even head out across the water on a whale-watching or dolphin-spotting cruise.

 I first visited Port Stephens on my amazing Sydney to Brisbane road trip, but it was wintertime and quite cold and rainy.
-I knew I had to return in better weather, and I finally made it up there last week to properly explore the area.
+I returned more recently in better weather and loved exploring!

 Continue reading to find out the top things to do in Port Stephens NSW, as well as a guide to each area!